 Managing and guiding a team

-The core responsibility of functional managers is to make sure that everyone is in the right place, does the right thing, and brings the right results.
-Team coordination can be ensured either by a functional manager alone or in cooperation with other management representatives (like project managers, operational managers, line managers, etc.).
+The core responsibility of functional managers is to make sure that everyone is in the right place, does the right thing, and delivers the right results.
+Like other strategic managers and senior managers, they ensure team coordination either independently or in collaboration with other management representatives such as project managers, operational managers, or line managers.

-Functional management bridges the gap between teams with different expertise.
-In software engineering, these can be the development, UI/UX design, marketing, DevOps teams, etc. To guide a project team, functional management should involve a lot of soft skills, which will be discussed in the next section.
+Functional managers bridge the gap between teams with different expertise.
+In software engineering, these can be development, UI/UX design, marketing, DevOps teams, and more.
+To guide a project team effectively, functional management requires strong soft skills, which we will discuss in the next section.

 Resource management authority

-To achieve the project deliverables, a team should be provided with all the necessary resources, tools, and means for completing their tasks.
-With a functional manager, you will achieve resource visibility and availability, which will give your team more space to do their job.
+To achieve project deliverables, a team should be provided with all the necessary resources, tools, and means to complete their tasks.
+Functional managers play a key role in ensuring resource visibility and availability within their organizational unit or specific department, facilitating smooth cross-functional integration that gives your team the space and support they need to do their best work.

 Increase efficiency